9600dev/llmvm/README.md

 ### Extra PDF and Markdown Parsing and Extraction Performance

 You can use the "expensive" mode of PDF and Markdown extraction where images are included along with the text of PDF and Markdown documents.
-The LLM will be used to guide the extraction process, resulting in a few extra calls:
+The LLM will be used to guide the extraction process, resulting in a few extra calls and extra costs:

 ```bash
 export LLMVM_FULL_PROCESSING="true"